Rebel Girls: Literary works

-In October 2020, Rebel Girls will publish the third installment in its original series, Good Night Stories for Rebel Girls: 100 Immigrant Women Who Changed the World, authored by Elena Favilli.
+In October 2020, Rebel Girls published the third installment in its original series, Good Night Stories for Rebel Girls: 100 Immigrant Women Who Changed the World, authored by Elena Favilli.

 Podcast

 Rebel Girls produces a podcast, Good Night Stories for Rebel Girls: The Podcast.
 Every episode features the story of a woman from Good Night Stories for Rebel Girls, narrated by notable women like Melinda Gates, Priscilla Chan, Jameela Jamil, and Tarana Burke.